 Blinking against the bright light of day, we merrily waved goodbye to Ponzo the Dragon, leaving him to stand guard over his cave as we headed back down the trail.

-- Dogs are allowed in the cave for an additional 10 CHF.
+Dogs are allowed in the cave for an additional 10 CHF.

-- The cave is generally open from March through October, daily from 0930 to 1700.
-The cave museum on site is open daily from 1130 to 1730.
+The cave is generally open from March through October, daily from 9:30 am to 5 pm.
+The cave museum on site is open daily from 11:30 am to 5:30 pm.

-- We recommend visiting St. Beatus in the spring when meltwater makes the water features at the cave particularly stunning.
+We recommend visiting St Beatus in the spring when meltwater makes the water features at the cave particularly stunning.

-- Despite their old age and tough appearance, cave formations can be quite fragile.
+Despite their old age and tough appearance, cave formations can be quite fragile.
 Touching them can leave an oily residue from your skin, preventing minerals from continuing to build up, essentially stopping the growth of cave structures.
 Look but don’t touch!